bimalka98/Hardware-Description-Languages/README.md

 * If reset is 1; the state will be set to 0.
 * There is no both S and R are 1 state.
 It is an invalid input.

 * Consider only the Q when defining the Truth table.
-Because Q' is always the complement of the Q.
+Because Q'(Q bar) is always the complement of the Q.
 ```
 The truth table for SR latch
 S R Q_n   Q_n+1